3ll3d00d/ezbeq/README.md

 By default, the slots are numbered 1-4 as per the minidsp console.

-To override, extend the device configuration with the `slotNames` key.
+To override, extend the device configuration with the `slotNames` key as illustrated in [this example](examples/ezbeq_named.yml).
 It is not necessary to list every slot, just those that require an explicit name.

 ##### Minidsp Variants